 This contemporary art programme facilitates positive interpersonal communication and fosters a critical understanding of the place of art in today's world.
 Open plan studio spaces are shared across year levels, enabling support and exchange of ideas between year groups.
 Students of fine art explore media that includes sculpture, painting, drawing, performance, installation, moving image, photography, printmaking, site-responsive work, curatorial activities and art writing.
 With a focus on the methods and ideas of contemporary art production, and with technical support, you'll be encouraged to produce work that makes the audience think and feel, act and react, whatever the mode of art making.

-Six months after graduating 60% of fine arts students are in BFA related fields and 72% are exhibiting their own work.
+After graduating 65% of students find paid employment in BFA related fields, and 75% are exhibiting their own work.